WilmerSoriano/Algorithms_in_C/README.md

 # C Programming: Algorithms & Core Concepts

-This repository offers an in-depth exploration of C programming, focusing on implementing classic algorithms to deepen your understanding of performance, memory management, and time complexity (Big O notation).
+This repository offers an in-depth exploration of my C programming skills, focusing on implementing classic algorithms to showcase my understanding of performance, memory management, and time complexity (Big O notation).

 ---